YutongHan1123/python-programming-exercises/readme.md

     print(*objects, sep=' ', end='\n', file=sys.stdout, flush=False)

 Parameter:
-Name 	    Description 	                                                              Required /Optional objects 	Object to the printed. * indicates that there may be more than one object 	Optional sep 	    Objects are separated by sep.
-Default value: ' ' 	                          Optional end 	    Specify what to print at the end.
-Default is line feed ('\n').
-Optional file 	    An object with write(string) method.
-Default: sys.stdout, which prints objects on the screen.
-Optional flush 	The stream is forcibly flushed If flush is True.
-Default value: False 	Optional

 | Name   | Description                                                                                   | Required /Optional |
 | ------ |:---------------------------------------------------------------------------------------------:| ------------------:|
 | objects| Object to the printed. * indicates that there may be more than one object                     | Optional           |